China Investment Corporation

-China Investment Corporation (CIC) (Chinese: 中国投资有限责任公司; pinyin: zhōngguó tóuzī yǒuxiàn zérèn gōngsī) is a sovereign wealth fund that manages part of the People's Republic of China's foreign exchange reserves.
-China's largest sovereign wealth fund, CIC was established in 2007 with about US$200 billion of assets under management, a number that grew to US$941 billion in 2017 and US$1.2 trillion in 2021.
+China Investment Corporation (CIC) is a sovereign wealth fund that manages part of China's foreign exchange reserves.
+China's largest sovereign fund, CIC was established in 2007 with about US$200 billion of assets under management.
+In March 2025 the fund had US$1.33 trillion in assets under management.

 History

-As of 2007, the People's Republic of China has US$1.4 trillion in currency reserves.
-(By 2013, US$3.44 trillion.)
-The China Investment Corporation was established with the intent of using these reserves for the benefit of the state, modeled according to Temasek Holdings of Singapore.
-The state-owned Central Huijin Investment Corporation was merged into the new company as a wholly owned subsidiary company.
+As of 2007, the People's Republic of China had US$1.4 trillion in currency reserves.
+That year, the China Investment Corporation was established with the intent of using these reserves for the benefit of the state by investing abroad in investments that are higher risk and higher reward than government bonds.